Zoonosis: Causes

+Urban wildlife and disease transmission

+Urban wildlife includes animals that live in cities and suburbs, such as rodents, pigeons, bats, and raccoons.
+Urbanization can increase contact between humans, domestic animals, and wildlife, creating opportunities for zoonotic disease transmission.

+Rodents are among the most important urban reservoirs for zoonotic pathogens.
+They can spread diseases to humans through bites, scratches, contaminated food, or contact with urine, saliva, or droppings.
+Diseases associated with rodents include leptospirosis, hantavirus infection, salmonellosis, and rat-bite fever.

+Urban birds may also contribute to disease exposure in some settings.
+Pigeon droppings are associated with fungal infections such as histoplasmosis and cryptococcosis, typically through inhalation of contaminated dust.

+Wild mammals adapted to urban environments can also contribute to zoonotic risk.
+Rabies is a zoonotic viral disease affecting mammals, including wildlife such as bats and raccoons.

+A One Health approach is used to address zoonotic disease risks by integrating human, animal, and environmental health.
+Prevention strategies include improving sanitation, waste management, controlling wildlife populations, and strengthening public health surveillance systems.

 The emergence of zoonotic diseases originated with the domestication of animals.
 Zoonotic transmission can occur in any context in which there is contact with or consumption of animals, animal products, or animal derivatives.
 This can occur in a companionistic (pets), economic (farming, trade, butchering, etc.), predatory (hunting, butchering, or consuming wild game), or research context.

 Recently, there has been a rise in frequency of appearance of new zoonotic diseases.
 "Approximately 1.67 million undescribed viruses are thought to exist in mammals and birds, up to half of which are estimated to have the potential to spill over into humans", says a study led by researchers at the University of California, Davis.
 According to a report from the United Nations Environment Programme and International Livestock Research Institute a large part of the causes are environmental like climate change, unsustainable agriculture, exploitation of wildlife, and land use change.
 Others are linked to changes in human society such as an increase in mobility.
 The organizations propose a set of measures to stop the rise.